 - Going to a shop with a wide range of frame bags and trying them all out.

 While all three of these methods will work, obviously bringing your bicycle to a bike shop with a large selection of frame bags available is the easiest process.
-But bike shops with a large frame bag selection are rare, so the other two options may be your only option.
+But bike shops with a large frame bag selection are not easy to find, so the other two options may be your only option.

 Measuring the inside of your frame is a good place to start whether or not you will be taking the additional step of creating cardboard templates to test.
 At the least, it will help you narrow down your options.
 And if it feels necessary or you are concerned about picking the right size, creating a few of the closest sized templates (narrowed down to by the measuring process) are a great way to get a sense of what the best size bag will be for your bike.